Atma Ram Sanatan Dharma College: Vedanta

-Vedanta is the Hindi Debate Committee of Atma Ram Sanatan Dharma College.
+Vedanta is the Hindi Debating Society of Atma Ram Sanatan Dharma College, and one of the major societies the college boasts of.
+Being one of the most premiere and successful societies in all over the University of Delhi, and Delhi Debating Circuit, the society aims at thought development on an intellectual and logical basis, creating a base of people, including notable alumni, who are responsible and active citizens of the country, paving the way for deliberation based development.
+Additionally, Vedanta also bags some of the highest tally of prizes all over the region, the recent most being 280+ achievements in the 2024-25 session, in regional, national and international level debate competitions, including both, Hindi and English languages.

 Cultural Society

-The Culture Society of ARSD aims to encourage students’ interest, participation and responsibility by providing social, cultural and recreational activities for the College community.
+The Culture Society of ARSD aims to encourage students' interest, participation and responsibility by providing social, cultural and recreational activities for the College community.
 Keeping this in mind the College has different groups which give students an opportunity to demonstrate and develop their talent in the fields of music, dance and other fields of culture, giving a boost to their physical and mental health.

 Saarang

 Saarang is the music society of the ARSD College.

 Kalashree

 Kalashree is a dance club in the college that provides a platform for students who have interest in folk dance as well as classical and semi-classical dance forms of India.

 A-Crew Unit

 A-Crew Unit is a western dance group in the college.

 Stellar

 In modern era, the study of culture and human societies, studies fashion.
 Fashion means presenting oneself in clothing, footwear, lifestyle, accessories, makeup, and hairstyle.